Other Programs

 Janice Anderson Memorial Scholarship

 We provide Janice Anderson Memorial Scholarship grants annually to blind or visually impaired high school seniors who want to pursue post-secondary education.
-Grant amounts range from $500 to $1000, depending upon the number of qualified applicants.
+Scholarship grant amounts are typically $1000-$2000, depending on the number of applicants and available funding.
 If you wish to apply for a Janice Anderson Memorial Scholarship, please download a copy of the scholarship application guidelines, complete a scholarship application letter and submit it to the Foundation by mail or e-mail.

-The 2022 Janice Anderson Memorial scholarship winners were Camille O’Neill and Lynn Brayman.
+The 2024 Janice Anderson Memorial scholarship winners were Grace Lepin, Halle Christenson, Aidan Dunlap and Damian EBY.
 Congratulations!
-The 2023 scholarship application deadline is May 31, 2023.
+The 2025 scholarship application deadline is May 31, 2024.

-Beginning in 2023, the Foundation is sponsoring an annual Dr. Benton and Harriet Kutler Outstanding Vision Teacher Award.
-The award will include a grant to the recipient of $10,000, as well as a commemorative plaque presented to the recipient at a school-based ceremony.
+Beginning in 2023, the Foundation has presented the annual Dr. Benton and Harriet Kutler Outstanding Vision Teacher Award to a deserving Nebraska vision teacher.
+The award includes a grant to the recipient of $10,000, as well as a commemorative plaque presented to the recipient at a school-based ceremony.

-The initial award will be given in the May 2023 to a Nebraska teacher of the visually impaired (“TVI”) selected by the NFVIC Board of Directors from TVI’s nominated before the April 30, 2023 nomination deadline.
-The award recognizes outstanding contributions by a Nebraska TVI as a teacher of and mentor to her or his students.
+The award is given in May of each year to a Nebraska vision teacher of selected by the Foundation’s Board of Directors from vision teachers nominated in the spring of that year.
+The award recognizes outstanding contributions as a teacher of and mentor to the teacher’s students.

-TVI’s may be nominated by students, colleagues or parents or guardians of visually impaired children.
-Nominations can be made by a letter submitted to the NFVIC Board of Directors by April 30, 2023.
-Letters should include contact information for the writer, and describe the writer’s relationship to the TVI, personal experiences with or anecdotes about the TVI and the TVI’s strengths in working with those who are visually impaired.
-Letters should be submitted to NFVIC by mail or e-mail.
-NFVIC will acknowledge your letter upon receipt.
+Vision teachers may be nominated by students, colleagues or parents or guardians of visually impaired children.
+Nominations for a year’s award can be made by a letter submitted to the Foundation’s Board of Directors by April 15 of that year.
+Letters should include contact information for the writer, and describe the writer’s relationship to the TVI, personal experiences with or anecdotes about the vision teacher and the vision teacher’s strengths in working with those who are visually impaired.
+Letters should be submitted to NFVIC by e-mail or by US Mail as described at contact us.
+The Foundation will acknowledge your letter upon receipt.

-The Dr. Benton and Harriet Kutler Outstanding Vision Teacher Award is being established in memory of Dr. Benton Kutler and Harriet Kutler by their son, Howard Kutler, who is an NFVIC board member.
-Dr. Kutler was a long-time member of the NFVIC Board of Directors, and he and Harriet were staunch supporters of NFVIC’s mission and other initiatives designed to benefit blind and visually impaired children.
+The Dr. Benton and Harriet Kutler Outstanding Vision Teacher Award has been established in memory of Dr. Benton Kutler and Harriet Kutler by their son, Howard Kutler, who is a Foundation board member.
+Dr. Kutler was a long-time member of the Foundation’s Board of Directors, and he and Harriet were staunch supporters of the Foundation’s mission and other initiatives designed to benefit blind and visually impaired children.

 If you have questions regarding the Kutler Outstanding Vision Teacher Award and the nomination process, please contact us .